sborto86/project-IV-sentiment-analysis-api/README.md

 ## Basic Information:
 - Author: Sergi Portolés
-- Project IV: for the Data Analytics Bootcamp in Ironhack (Sentiment Analyisis API)
+- Project IV: for the Data Analytics Bootcamp in Ironhack (Sentiment Analysis API)

 ## Objectives of the Project:

-This project have two main objectives
+This project has two main objectives

 1) Create a complete RestfulAPI with Flask ready to be deployed.